lumi2018/EIPX-Smart-NFT/Readme.md

 ---

 ## Abstract
-This EIP proposes a Non-Fungible Token Standard to represent smart assets (SmartNFT) such as an Internet of Things (IoT) device.
-A SmartNFT is bound to a smart asset, that can check its information in its SmartNFT.
-This smart asset can hold an ethereum account, consequently the assets could sign messages or transactions.
-The SmartNFT also serves as a utility to the user as it can establish secure communication with their owners and other Ethereum users.
-Likewise, it can operate dynamically with several operating modes associated with its token states.
-Thats mean the smart asset can have an operating mode depending if its in one state of token or other.
-Then the token state define if the owner or user of token can use the asset.
-To make the standard as generic as possible, user management has been divided with the management of the cryptographically secure link of the token with the device.
-SmartNFTs extend [ERC-721](./eip-721.md) non-fungible tokens.
+This EIP proposes a Non-Fungible Token Standard to represent a physical asset, such as an Internet of Things (IoT) device.
+A SmartNFT is tied to a physical asset which can check its information in its SmartNFT.
+The SmartNFT can include an ethereum address of the physical asset, consequently the physical asset could sign messages or transactions by using its ethereum address.
+Likewise, the SmartNFT can operate dynamically with several operating modes associated with its token states.
+That means the physical asset can have an operating mode depending if its token is in one state or another.
+The token state defines if the token owner or the token user can use the asset.
+A cryptographically secure mutual authentication process is established between the physical asset and its owner or its user.
+SmartNFTs extend [ERC-721](./eip-721.md) non-fungible tokens, which only allow representing assets by a unique identifier (not an ethereum address) and include owners but not users.

 ## Motivation
-This SmartNFT was developed because the ERC-721 standard does not define the "users" of an asset, only the "owners", and does not assign a blockchain account (BCA) address, "asset", to the physical asset.
-Smart assets (for example, IoT devices) are increasing nowadays and they can be managed in a secure way if they are bound to SmartNFTs.
-SmartNFTs allow implementing a secure way to share a secret key between the owner and the asset and between the user and the asset, confirmed with the consensus of the blockchain.
-In this way, assets, owners, and users can ensure that they are exchanging information only with trusted parts.
+This SmartNFT was developed because the ERC-721 standard does not include the users of an asset (only include the owners) and does not include the ethereum address of the asset.
+Smart assets (for example, IoT devices) are increasing nowadays and they can be managed in a secure and traceability way if they are bound to SmartNFTs.
+SmartNFTs allow establishing secure communication channels between the physical asset and its owner and its user.
+In this way, assets, owners and users can ensure that they are exchanging information only with trusted parties.

-**Secure Asset Bound to a SmartNFT**
+**Secure Physical Asset Tied to a SmartNFT**

-Current non-fungible tokens are associated with passive assets, either virtual or physical things, but they do not include any standardized mechanism to bind the non-fungible token to the asset.
-Binding assets to NFTs is interesting because the "asset" can know anytime its "owner" and "user".
-The "asset" is an active part in any transfer of ownership and use.
-In addition, the "asset" is smart, for example to revoke orders from a non-authorized user, or to be inoperative until the authentication with the user or the owner is carried out.
+Current non-fungible tokens are associated with passive assets, either virtual or physical things, but they do not include any standardized mechanism to tie the non-fungible token to the asset.
+Tying assets to NFTs is interesting because the asset can know anytime its owner and user.
+The assets, owners and users are identified by their ethereum addresses and the ethereum address of the asset is obtained from a physical property of the physical asset.
+The asset is an active part in any transfer of ownership and use.
+In addition, the asset is smart, for example to revoke orders from a non-authorized user, or to be inoperative until the authentication with the user or the owner is carried out.

 **User Management Mechanism**